 10 Reasons Why Your Spa Water is Cloudy

 There is a lot of misinformation out there about cloudy spa water, such as "Bromine will make your spa cloudy," or "Metals in the water cause cloudy hot tub water."
 There's also the ever-present sales pitch — if you just had this super-special magical water treatment, all your spa water problems will disappear!
 Right...

 While the right chemicals will help correct the underlying issue, spa and hot tub water problems usually require a bit of diagnosing and troubleshooting first.
 If your spa or hot tub water is cloudy, hazy, milky or turbid, your problem is likely one of these situations below, or a combination of them.

 1. High Calcium Hardness, Total Alkalinity or pH

 Your spa water chemical balance may be to blame.
 Take an accurate reading of your Calcium Hardness, Total Alkalinity and pH levels.
 In areas where hard water is common, calcium can easily come out of solution and cloud the spa water.
-If your Calcium Hardness levels are greater than 300 ppm, use a sequestering agent to help control scaling, and use a chemical balancer to lower the pH, Calcium Hardness and Total Alkalinity levels in your spa.
+If your Calcium Hardness levels are greater than 300 ppm, use a sequestering agent to help control scaling, and use a chemical balancer to manage the pH and Total Alkalinity levels in your spa.
 This will help keep your spa water clear and prevent scaling and cloudy hot tub water.

 If your test for Total Alkalinity (TA) shows high levels above 150 ppm, excess carbonates can come out of solution and make the spa cloudy.
 High TA levels will also make it hard to control your pH and keep it in range.
 Use pH decreaser to lower TA to around 100 ppm.
 If your spa pH level is outside the range of 7.2–7.6, adjust accordingly for easier control of cloudy water.